njs-guy/Generic-Stream-Counter/README.md

 # Branches
 - *Main:* The stable branch as per usual.
-- *Development:* Code currently in development and is likely to not fully work as intended.
+- *Dev:* Code currently in development and is likely to not fully work as intended.
 This branch will merge with main when there is a new release.
 - *v.X.XX:* Source code of previous versions.

 # Features